 - To provide a 'statement of financial position', which means information that sets out your income and expenses, as well as relevant supporting documents, like bank statements.

 If you or another account holder are still employed and have reliable, ongoing sources of income, you should try to make your loan repayments as you are reasonably able to.
 However, given your financial situation will be changing and if you are unable to meet your loan payments at that time, please contact us to discuss options.

 In this situation, we will ask you to confirm a repayment amount that you can comfortably repay during the temporary reduction in your monthly repayments.
 You can apply for a reduction to your monthly repayments here or by contacting us on 1300 650 931 to discuss your situation and the options which may be available to you.

 If your tenant is a day or two late with rent, your real estate agent or property manager should be helping you throughout this process.
-We recommend they have an open dialogue with your tenant, understand their situation, see what they can afford to pay and whether they have looked into financial assistance.

 Depending on the circumstances, if you find that due to a decrease in your rental income you are unable to meet your home loan repayments please apply for financial assistance here, or contact us on 1300 650 931 to discuss your situation and the options which may be available to you.